 When they were north of Hermosa, the POWs reached pavement which made the march easier.
 They received an hour break, but any POW who attempted to lay down was jabbed with a bayonet.
 After the break, they were marched through Layac and Lubao.
 It was at this time that a heavy shower took place and many of the men opened their mouths in an attempt to get water.
 The guards allowed the POWs to lie on the road.
 The rain revived many of the POWs and gave them the strength to complete the march.

 The men were marched until they reached San Fernando.
-Once there, they were herded into a building, surrounded by barbwire, and put into groups of 200 men.
+Once there, they were herded into a bullpen that was surrounded by barbed wire and put into groups of 200 men.
 One POW from each group went to the cooking area which was next to the latrine and received a ball of rice and four or five dried onions.
 Water was given out with each group receiving a pottery jar of water to share.
+The ground they sat on was covered with human waste and a slit trench that was supposed to be the latrine moved because it was covered with maggots.

 In May, his parents received their first message from the War Department.